-1On February 7, 2022 each subscription receipt issued by the REIT on November 19, 2021 was exchanged for one unit and a cash distribution equivalent payment of \$0.0666 (being equal to the aggregate amount of distributions paid by the REIT per unit for which record dates occurred between December 15, 2021 and January 17, 2022).
+On February 7, 2022 each subscription receipt issued by the REIT on November 19, 2021 was exchanged for one unit and a cash distribution equivalent payment of \$0.0666 (being equal to the aggregate amount of distributions paid by the REIT per unit for which record dates occurred between December 15, 2021 and January 17, 2022).
 The cash distribution equivalent payment of \$0.4 million has been recorded in interest and finance costs.

-For the three months ended March 31, 2022, interest and finance costs were \$12.7 million, which increased by \$2.0 million when compared to the same period in 2021.
-These increases are primarily from interest on convertible debentures issued in November 2021, subscription receipts equivalent amount in 2022, and amortization of financing costs for the Yew Grove acquisition.
+For the three months ended June 30, 2022, interest and finance costs were \$12.7 million, which increased by \$1.9 million when compared to the same period in 2021.
+The increase is primarily from the interest on convertible debentures issued in November 2021, and additional term loan interest and amortization of financing costs as a result of the Yew Grove acquisition.